k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

 ### Understanding Globals Following a SET Command

-When running the `set;` command without parameters in a Fabric console, the results display the values of variables from the current session, as follows:
+When running the `set;` command without parameters in a Fabric console, the values of variables of the current session are displayed, as follows:

 - Values of Globals set for Shared Objects, LUs and References.
 Shared Objects Globals are permeated towards other objects like References, WS and LUs whose values are also shown.